Reliability of relational event model estimates under sampling: how to fit a relational event model to 360 million dyadic events: Introduction

 \section{Introduction}

 Relational event networks arise naturally from directed social interaction.
-Examples include communication networks \citep{monge2003theories}, teams \citep{leenders2016once}, online peer-production \citep{lerner2001open,ll-tm-17}, and international relations \citep{lbsb-mftien-13}.
+Examples include communication networks \citep{monge2003theories}, teams \citep{leenders2016once}, online peer-production \citep{lerner2001open,ll-tm-17}, international relations \citep{lbsb-mftien-13}, and discourse networks \citep{l-dna-16,brandenberger2019predicting}.
 In all these cases, social interaction reflects, and at the same time shapes, relations among social actors and affects individual sentiments -- such as trust, esteem, like, or dislike -- and their contextual behavioral expressions \citep{stadtfeld2017interactions}.

 Relational events resulting from social interaction in open populations are often more directly and accurately accessible when interaction is mediated by technology, rather than embedded in face-to-face social relations.
 Data on relational event networks are increasingly accessible through social media platforms such as Twitter \citep{dodds2011temporal} or Facebook \citep{golder2007rhythms}.
 Advances in automatic data collection and coding strategies recording interaction at fine time-granularity are also encouraging the diffusion of relational event models \citep{lazer2009computational}.
 Relational events have been suggested as the appropriate unit of analysis, for instance, in the study of team processes \citep{leenders2016once}, and interorganizational relations \citep{vu2017relational}, where aggregating interaction over more or less arbitrary time intervals continues to represent the dominant research design \citep{pallotti2011network}.